NickMeim/FattyLiverModeling/README.md

 # FattyLiverModeling
-A computational system biology approach for identifying and optimizing in-vitro models that better recapitulate human patients in NAFLD/NASH disease.
+A computational system biology approach for identifying and optimizing in-vitro models that better recapitulate human patients in fatty liver diseases.

 ## Folders
 1. data : Folder where you should put your raw data.
 (Be careful larger files cannot be pushed into GitHub and can potentially crash it)